Spilsby Sessions House (Spilsby Theatre)

 Spilsby Sessions House has been on the Theatres at Risk Register since 2015.

-In February 2022 ownership of the building was transferred to the Spilsby Sessions House Ltd – an important move that opens up access to public funding including eligibility to apply to Historic England for grant funding for urgent repair works.
+In 2022 ownership of the theatre was transferred to the Spilsby Sessions House Ltd – an important move that opened up access to public funding.
+Emergency funding from Historic England enabled essential structural and temporary repair works to stabilise the building and protect it from further deterioration while awaiting the full restoration works.

 Theatre potential